 Every day we have a choice.
 We either give into the pressures of daily living or to crumble upon the weight of stress.
 The constant flux of life makes stress inevitable.
 Despite, the fact that stress will always surround me in some way, shape, or form I should not despair.
 Instead, I have learned to shield myself against the pressures of this world and the snares the Devil lays out to try to entrapment.
 Here are seven ways to arm you against anxiety:

 ***NOTE: These are only suggestions.
 Some of the strategies may not be applicable to your situation at this time in your life.
 Please use these shields against anxiety as it suits your needs/situation.***

-- Counseling: Together with prayer and encouraging music, monthly counseling appointment defends myself from the foray caused by the foibles of myself and my fellow neighbors.
+Together with prayer and encouraging music, monthly counseling appointment defends myself from the foray caused by the foibles of myself and my fellow neighbors.
 Counselor is a title given to the Holy Spirit as well.
-Between my professional counseling sessions, I am able to rely on the aid of the Holy Spirit to console me against daily anxiety.
+Between my professional counseling sessions, I can rely on the aid of the Holy Spirit to console me against daily anxiety.

 The Holy Spirit absolves me of my sins when I have an authentic contrition.
 Along with forgiveness, I receive grace to stave off future temptations.
 When I face despair and doubt in Divine Providence often the sacrament of Confession is the only thing that bring me back to the life of faith!